Using PSQL Control Center

 The following explains the interaction between the settings for PCC Connection Encoding and Database Code Page.

-PCC Connection Encoding Set to a Specific Encoding
+PCC Connection Encoding Set to a Specific Encoding | PCC Connection Encoding Set to "Automatic Translation" |

-PCC ignores Database Code Page and uses the encoding specified to read and insert data and metadata.
+Database Code Page and uses the encoding specified to read and insert data and metadata.
+(This is the legacy behavior of PCC.) | PCC and the database automatically establish compatible encoding.
+The database metadata and data are translated from the encoding specified for

-The database metadata and data are translated from the encoding specified for Database Code Page to the encoding used on the system where PCC is running.
+Database Code Page to the encoding used on the system where PCC is running. |

 Note PCC Connection Encoding applies only to PCC.
 It has no affect on other client applications.

 When a database has OEM character data in it, the legacy solution was for the access method, such as ODBC using a DSN, to specify OEM/ANSI conversion.
 Now it is possible to set the OEM code page for the database and have the access method specify automatic translation.
-See also Automatic in ODBC Guide.
+See also

 Directories